brain-intelligence-lab/surrogate_module_learning/README.md

  * We use Dspike surrogate gradient to realize the backward of step function.
  * LIF model is build in LIFSpike in models/layer.py.
  * If you want to adjust the hyperparameters, number, position, and structure of the surrogate module, the relevant code is on lines 512-537 of Train_distribute_pallel.py.
- * If you have two GPUs, you can use the following code to run this demo on CIFAR100 with ResNet18 structure SNN with T=2, the default two surrogate modules are located after 3-rd and 6-th basicblocks.
+ * If you have two GPUs, you can use the following code to run this demo (ResNet-18 structure with T=4 on CIFAR100), the default two surrogate modules are located after 3-rd and 6-th basicblocks.
  ```
  python -m torch.distributed.launch --nproc_per_node=2 --use_env Train_distribute_pallel.py \
     --batch-size 128 --cos_lr_T 300 --epochs 300 \